 - Card stock (a thick type of paper that can stand on its own when folded over)

 - A pair of scissors

 - A trimmer/cutter tool(s) and/or guillotine

-- Glue (a good variety as some elements might need different types of glue, for instance faux gems are heavier so need a thicker strong hold adhesive)
+- Glue (a good variety as some elements might need different types of glue; for instance, faux gems are heavier, so they need a thicker, strong-hold adhesive)

 - A rule/ruler

 - Craft knife (be careful as they are sharp, so if you're not sure, avoid this purchase for the time being)